 CMCSS has continued to expand its Pre-K offerings across the district to provide more students with the early learning needed to prepare them for their future.
 Currently, there are 50 Pre-K classrooms across the district, with some buildings having as many as 4 Pre-K classrooms.
 Nationally, several school districts establish Pre-K or Early Learning Centers to streamline resources and support.
 St. Bethlehem provides a prime, central location and an optimal facility for CMCSS to develop its first-ever Early Learning Center.

 The plan is to develop a hub-and-spoke model, with the majority of Pre-K programs moving to the St. Bethlehem Early Learning Center while still providing Pre-K programs at a few select satellite locations to serve students who are not within a feasible distance from St. Bethlehem.
 This new model will allow CMCSS to refine and streamline services, resources, support, and training for VPK and DPK classes.
 Additionally, moving Pre-K classes out of the majority of schools will shift capacity at those buildings to allow the District to reevaluate zone lines to maximize the district’s rezoning goals and improve services for families.

 Kirkwood Schools Complex

-Kirkwood Middle is projected to open for the 2022-23 school year followed by Kirkwood High in 2023-24 and Kirkwood Elementary in 2025-26.
+Kirkwood Middle opened for the 2022-23 school year, followed by Kirkwood High in 2023-24.
+Kirkwood Elementary is on track to open for the 2024-25 school year.
 With the Kirkwood schools’ openings and continued growth in Clarksville-Montgomery County, redistricting will be unavoidable.
 District leaders understand the uncertainty of zoning changes can be difficult for some families.
 The district is committed to engaging stakeholders throughout the process and will provide timely and transparent updates.